 John is a barrister practising in criminal law and all related areas.
-He is building a strong Crown Court practice representing defendants charged with a variety of serious criminal matters including fraud, firearms, grievous bodily harm and perverting the course of justice.
+He is building a strong Crown Court practice representing defendants charged with a variety of serious criminal matters including fraud, money laundering, violence and sexual offences.

 Instructing solicitors have observed that John goes the extra mile in cases involving young and vulnerable people.
 He places great importance on caring for the lay client throughout their case whether they are a business professional or a vulnerable person.